oldschoolgg/bsodocs/custom-items/equippables.md

 ### Mycelium

-**Mycelium web armor** is a low level magic armor that can be upgraded to Ganodermic or Grifolic equipment using Grifolic or Ganodermic flakes.
+**Mycelium web armour** is a low level magic armour that can be upgraded to Ganodermic or Grifolic equipment using Grifolic or Ganodermic flakes.

 ![](../.gitbook/assets/mycelium.png)